-We will make our customers aware of this Policy at sign up, through our website, our customer portal and newsletters throughout the year.
+We will make our customers aware of this Policy at sign up, through our website and via social media and customer newsletters throughout the year.

 We will also ensure that residents are provided with information about the Ombudsman and the Ombudsman's Code at least annually.

-We will publish an annual review of complaints, providing information on the number of complaints resolved at Stage 1, the number resolved within the timescales detailed above, the proportion of complaints that have been upheld and the impact of the complaints received in the year.
-This review will feature in our organisational Annual Review and will be accessible on our website.
+We will publish an annual Complaints Performance and Service Improvement Report which will provide a review of all the complaints we have received within the financial year.
+This will include information on the number of complaints resolved at Stage 1, the number resolved within the timescales detailed above, the proportion of complaints that have been upheld and the learning we have taken from the complaints received in the year.
+We will also ensure any findings from the Ombudsman are included in this report.